priceline/design-system/docs/Hug.md

 # `<Hug />`

 Use the `<Hug />` component to surround another component with a border and a banner on top.
-This component has a `<HugBanner />` component nested inside of it to create a banner.
 Pass in `props.children` to be wrapped.

 ```jsx